hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 </p>

 #### Advanced options
 If you click on Advanced Options you will see a host of selections we could make.
-They are described below, but note that **we wil be using default parameters.**
+They are described below, but note that **we will be using default parameters.**

 <p align="center">
 <img src="../img/streme_screenshot2.png" width="450">